SiobhanBaines/MS1-Portfolio/README.md

 There are 2 red triangles under the performance.
 1. Eliminate render-blocking resources
         This relates to unused CSS and JavaScript.
 I can only review the CSS because I do have not yet learned JavaScript.
-When I checked the below screen I could only review https://8000-d272d922-26dd-4345-9.../style.css because the others did not belong to me and although were not used in the load of the page they were used by features on the page.
+When I checked the below screen, I could only review https://8000-d272d922-26dd-4345-9.../style.css because the others did not belong to me and although were not used in the load of the page they were used by features on the page.

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/bcbadf02d1598869e8491236d1e206969babc54a/reference_documents/lighthouse_testing/contact_tests/contact-mobile-coverage.png)